Demerak/Demerak/README.md

 ## Hi there 👋 I’m @Demerak

 I graduated with a BASc in Mechanical Engineering and a BSc in Computing Technology from the University of Ottawa.
 While initially focused on Mechanical Engineering, my growing passion for software led me to pursue a double major.
-I completed Mechanical Engineering requirements in 2021 and continued part-time to achieve the Computing Technology BSc which I completed in 2023.
+I completed Mechanical Engineering requirements in 2021 and continued part-time to achieve the Computing Technology BSc, which I completed in 2023.

 ### 📄 Want to know more?

 [Here's my website.]()  🚧 I'm currently working on updating my portfolio.

 ## What I'm working on
 I started this section in 2022.
 Here's what I have done since then.
-Once I'm done with something, I move it into the archive section.
+Once I'm done with a project, I'll move it into the archive section.

 ### Things I'm working on right now :writing_hand:

+* I am working on a desktop application for my relatives to allow them to edit PDFs for free [Private Desktop Application PDF Editor](https://github.com/Demerak/desktop-private-pdf-editor)
+* Currently developing a dashboard to visualize real-time vehicle data accessed via the OBD2 port [dashboard](https://github.com/Demerak/car-dashboard)
   * Expanding expertise in real-time data through exploration of technologies such as Kafka, Websocket, and io socket
-* Currently developing a dashboard to visualize real-time vehicle data accessed via the OBD2 port [dashboard](https://github.com/Demerak/car-dashboard)
 * Always exploring new resources to enhance data visualization in Python or Javascript
 * Working on a personal finance portfolio; the front end is built using React, and the backend is developed with Express
 * Creating a new portfolio website using Nextjs